Sacrificing anonymity may be the next generation's price for keeping precious liberty, as prior generations paid in blood. — Hal Norby

 Today over 300,000 cameras are in place throughout the United Kingdom, transmitting round-the-clock images to a hundred constabularies, all of them reporting decreases in public misconduct.
 Polls report that the cameras are extremely popular with citizens, though British civil libertarian John Wadham and others have bemoaned this proliferation of snoop technology, claiming, "It could be used for any other purpose, and of course it could be abused."

-Visitors to Japan, Thailand, and Singapore will see that other countries are rapidly following the British example, using closed circuit television (CCTV) to supervise innumerable public areas.*
+Visitors to Japan, Thailand, and Singapore will see that other countries are rapidly following the British example, using closed circuit television (CCTV) to supervise innumerable public areas.
+(In mid-1998 the British raised the ante once again, testing 140 cameras that scan the faces of pedestrians and compare them to digital images of known felons.)

 This trend was slower coming to North America, but it appears to be taking off.
 After initial experiments garnered widespread public approval, the City of Baltimore put police cameras to work scanning all 106 downtown intersections.
 In 1997, New York City began its own program to set up twenty-four-hour remote surveillance in Central Park, subway stations and other public places.